shstefanov/orbits-generator/README.md

     // Optional - helps for shaping the grid across it's volume
     gradient: [
       {
+        // Axes that will be affected by rule
         axis:   ["x", "y"],

+        // not coordinates, but "m_units",
+        // means percents of falf (radius)
+        // of widest of all grid sides.
+        // Only affected by 'axis' attribute
         origin: { x: 85, y: 85 },

         values: {
           // The key in this schema (gradient waypoints) represents
           // unit, which is ~1/100 of biggest dimmension size / 2